inkle/ink-unity-integration/Readme.md

 ## Ink Player

-The Ink Player (**Ink > Player Window**) allows you to play stories in an editor window, and provides functionality to edit variables on the fly, save and load states, and divert.
+The Ink Player (**Ink > Player Window**) allows you to play stories in an editor window, and provides functionality to edit variables on the fly, test functions, profile, save and load states, and divert.

-To play a story, drag in a compiled ink story TextAsset.
+To play a story, click the "play" button shown on the inspector of a compiled ink file, or drag a compiled ink story TextAsset into the window.

 ## Automatic compilation